Email: [email protected] or call m.07984 948 408, Counsellor and Psychotherapist in SW14, South West London

-I work with Individuals, including Young People and Couples and am experienced in helping clients with the following issues :
+I am experienced in helping clients with the following issues :

 It is easy to book your initial appointment and does not commit you to any further sessions.
 Whether you have had counselling before or this is your first time, an introductory session offers you the chance to see how counselling feels so that you can decide if it is right for you.

-I am an accredited, registered member of the British Association for Psychotherapy and Counselling and have been offering affordable therapy in West London since 2004.
-My private practices are in Barnes and Richmond/East Sheen, London SW13 & SW14.
-Introductory sessions are £50 for an individual and £60 for a couple (concessions negotiable) and last 50 minutes.
-Sessions cost thereafter are individuals from £65, couples £75, concessions negotiable.
+I currently offer video-link or phone sessions from my private practice, which is in Richmond/East Sheen, London SW14.
+Introductory sessions are £50 for an individual and £55 for a couple (concessions negotiable) and last 50 minutes.
+Sessions cost thereafter are individuals from £60, couples £65, concessions negotiable.
 To arrange an introductory session please phone the number below or on the link at the top of this page to email me.
 At a first appointment, we would talk about your reasons for looking for therapy.
 We would also talk about the changes that you want to make in your life and discuss any questions you may have about the way that the counselling would work.

 If you would like to continue, we would arrange a next appointment and take it from there.

-I also practice in a confidential, pleasant residential setting in East Sheen, SW14; within easy reach of the public transport listed above.
-During my practice hours there is open parking outside and on many of the side-streets adjoining.
+When the lockdown is over, you can choose to have sessions in person or to stay on line (or to have a mix).
+I practice in a confidential, pleasant residential setting in East Sheen, SW14 near Upper Richmond Road (a full address is provided on booking your introductory session ; it is within easy reach of the public transport listed above.
+During my practice hours there is open parking outside and on many of the side-streets adjoining).

 Beccy Lindsay, Counsellor and Psychotherapist